aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/pen-support-in-export/_index.md

 ### Q3: Is there a free trial available for Aspose.CAD for .NET?

-A3: Yes, you can access a free trial [here](https://releases.aspose.com/).
+A3: Yes, you can access a free trial [free trial download page](https://releases.aspose.com/).

 ### Q4: How can I get temporary licenses for Aspose.CAD for .NET?